-This memo was written for an upcoming workers’ compensation trial.
+This memo was written by me for an upcoming workers’ compensation trial.
 The key issue in the case is whether Florida’s “120-Day Rule” (F.S.
 440.20(4)) will preclude the Employer/Carrier from denying the compensability of a number of claimant’s injuries and medical conditions.
 If the answer is Yes, the Claimant should be awarded Temporary Partial Disability Benefits (F.S.
 440.15(4).

 COMES NOW the Claimant, by and through his undersigned counsel, and files this, Claimant’s Trial Memorandum Pursuant to Rule 60Q-6.116(7):